Google DFIQ: Open source building blocks for IR playbooks Permalink

 I’ve encountered this challenge a number of times over the years in organizations big and small.
 A simplified version of my approach to incidents:

 1. Define “incident”: It should be clear to everyone when an incident occurs.
-Important so that you can respond, obviously, but also so that you know when to capture relevant data and information.
+This is important so that you can respond, obviously, but also so that you know when to capture relevant data and information.

 2. Define incident severity levels: A typical model ranges from level 5 (least severe, think “a control prevented delivery of a phishing email”) to level 1 (most severe, think “we have to notify our customers and board of directors”).